 (b) affix the photograph of the donor referred to in regulation 16E(1)(b) to the statement; and

-(c) sign his or her name partly on the photograph and partly on the statement in a way that, if the photograph were later removed from the statement, the removal would be evident from inspection of the statement.
+(c) sign their name partly on the photograph and partly on the statement in a way that, if the photograph were later removed from the statement, the removal would be evident from inspection of the statement.

 [Regulation 16I inserted: Gazette 28 Jan 2011 p.
-247-8.]
+247-8; amended: SL 2022/49 r.
+10.]

 16J.
 Packing, storing and transporting bodily samples for testing